The government likes to call it a “breath test.” But does their machine pass the test of science? Is it reliable and scientifically valid?

 - Always get an independent, Additional Test of your blood or urine soon after.

 If it’s too late for prevention, you need a good DWI defense attorney for the cure.

 So, we look for causes of an inaccurate reading as well as police mistakes that hurt the driver.
 And when we find them, we can win the DWI case for our client.

 DWI Defense Attorney Thomas Gallagher

-Attorney Thomas Gallagher has three decades experience winning DWI cases in Minnesota.
+Attorney Thomas Gallagher has 35 years of experience winning DWI cases in Minnesota.